-The Prompt Processing framework executing the Alert Production is implemented using Knative^{} on top of Kubernetes to allow elastic instantiation, configuration, and teardown of pods responding to notifications from the summit in advance of the next visit.
+The Prompt Processing framework executing the Alert Production is implemented using Knative on top of Kubernetes to allow elastic instantiation, configuration, and teardown of pods responding to notifications from the summit in advance of the next visit.
 Prompt Processing and Alert Distribution both use Kafka installed on Kubernetes.
 We use the Strimzi Operator to install Kafka and for management.
 Strimzi has worked well to simplify installation, upgrades, and for maintaining health of the Kafka clusters.

 Three large database systems are minimally using Kubernetes, as they are either commercial or custom services with no native Kubernetes support.
-These are the Engineering and Facilities Database (EFD),18 Qserv, and Cassandra systems, with Qserv the custom system.
+These are the Engineering and Facilities Database (EFD), 18 Qserv, and Cassandra systems, with Qserv the custom system.
 The EFD is implemented with an InfluxDB Enterprise High Availability cluster.

-For monitoring we use Prometheus[†].
+For monitoring we use Prometheus.
 Prometheus has native support for Kubernetes metrics and many of the Kubernetes operators described earlier like Strimzi and the Cloud Native Postgres (CNPG) natively provide metrics in Prometheus.
 We also wrote some of our own metrics to track Prompt Processing.
 We use Grafana for creating dashboards to visual metrics and for generating alarms when thresholds are crossed.
-We use Loki from Grafana Labs to capture logs from Kubernetes pods and from application level logs.
-Loki stores these logs in an on-premise S3 Ceph Cluster.
+For logging we use Loki from Grafana Labs to capture logs from Kubernetes and application level logs.
+Loki supports S3 as a backend so we store logs in an on-premise S3 Ceph Cluster.